-- Cash, cash equivalents and marketable securities are classified at fair value through profit or loss. - Government grant receivable and amounts receivable are classified as amortized cost.
-After their initial fair value measurement, they are measured at amortized cost using the effective interest method: and - Accounts payable and accrued liabilities are classified as other amortized cost.
+- Cash, cash equivalents and marketable securities are classified at fair value through profit or loss. - Other receivables, prepaid and deposits are classified as amortized cost.
+After their initial fair value measurement, they are measured at amortized cost using the effective interest method; and - Accounts payable and accrued liabilities are classified as other amortized cost.
 After their initial fair value measurement, they are measured at amortized cost using the effective interest method.